 Direct comparison: Shopware vs. competing systems

-You don't just want to know what alternatives are available, you want to know how Shopware compares.
-That's exactly what this section is about: Which platform delivers better performance with less maintenance?
-Which is more flexible, faster, and more scalable?
+You don’t just want to know which alternatives exist you want to know how Shopware performs in a direct comparison.
+That’s what this section is about: Which platform gives you better performance with less maintenance?
+Which one is more flexible, faster, and more scalable?

-The following table shows you at a glance how Shopware compares to Shopify Plus, Magento, BigCommerce, and Commercetools/SCAYLE in key categories, from time to market to API flexibility.
-Ideal for a quick, informed decision.
+The table below gives you a clear overview of how Shopware compares to Shopify Plus, Magento, BigCommerce, and Commercetools / SCAYLE across key categories from time-to-market to API flexibility.
+Perfect for making a quick, well-informed decision.

 Shopware |